 b.
 Bring a parent.
 A parent or guardian is required to attend with you.
 This is true even if you are 18 years old.

 3. Write an Essay and Take a Compass Test

 After the HOP, you will schedule an appointment to take a Compass test.
 We will also give you an essay question and information on resources to prepare for the Compass test.
 Students must meet minimum scores on the COMPASS to indicate readiness for college classes.
 Students who do not earn qualifying scores are not eligible to participate and may be referred to other programs within the college, the community or within their home school district.

 4. Write a Second Essay and Come to an interview

-After your Compass test, you will be given a second essay question and we will schedule a time for your interview.
-All prospective students are interviewed and the advisor will place you in the high school program that is the best fit for you.
+After your Compass test, we will review your scores.
+If you meet minimum, qualifying scores, you will be given a second essay question and we will schedule a time for your interview.

 5. Acceptance or Referral

 Students are matched with the appropriate program based on a comprehensive review.
 This review includes an evaluation of transcripts, placement scores, review of applicant essays, student history, and the interview.